 At the beginning of the year, I explained each portion of the Exemplars rubric to the students.
 The rubrics are very student-friendly and I find that they inspire students to want to become Experts.

-As you begin preparing your staff to integrate the Common Core this year, rubrics should play a key role in terms of helping your teachers and students achieve success with the new standards.
+As you begin preparing your staff to focus on the new math TEKS this year, rubrics should play a key role in terms of helping your teachers and students achieve success with the new standards.

 In the final post of our Summer Series, we look in on a fifth grader mastering the standard 5.NBT.2 in the Common Core domain Number and Operations in Base Ten.

 In this blog we’re tackling a task at the third-grade level, Bracelets to Sell, where students explore a CCSSM from the Operations and Algebraic Thinking domain.
 We’ll review a student’s solution to see how it relates to the Exemplars rubric criteria and if a math connection is made.